 TMS treatment for bipolar disorder

-Transcranial Magnetic Stimulation (TMS) is an innovative treatment which can reduce the debilitating effects of the depressive episodes of bipolar.
-It’s a non-invasive approach that uses magnetic pulses to calm the areas of your brain that control mood, motivation and social skills.
+Transcranial Magnetic Stimulation is a non-invasive approach that uses magnetic pulses to calm the areas of your brain that control mood, motivation and social skills

 TMS is a safe and effective alternative to traditional treatments, with fewer side-effects than medication and no anaesthetic, no need for hospitalisation and no recovery time.

-Bipolar is often misunderstood.
+Bipolar, previously known as manic depression, is a disorder which causes the sufferer to have episodes of depression followed by episodes of mania.
 It can cause drastic mood swings that can impact on every aspect of your every day life.

 • Feeling sad, hopeless or irritable most of the time;